 Discover four of the best family bike rides in Pembrokeshire.
 We love going for family bike rides, but don’t love hills!
 Surprisingly there is a good choice of flat routes that you can take if you want to go for a bike ride in Pembrokeshire with kids.

 This travel guide will help you plan your own family bike ride.
 It will tell you the starting point, distance and things to to see on the family bike ride.
 More importantly, it will provide a map of each route.
-All of the bike rides are away from roads and make the most of the spectacular Welsh countryside and coastline.
+All of the bike routes are away from roads and make the most of the spectacular Welsh countryside and coastline.

 Here are our favourite traffic-free, flat family bike rides in Pembrokeshire:-